 For a complete description of the events that followed the initiation of this review, see the Preliminary Decision Memorandum.

 A list of topics discussed in the Preliminary Decision Memorandum is included at the Appendix to this notice.
 The Preliminary Decision Memorandum is a public document and is on file electronically via Enforcement and Compliance's Antidumping and Countervailing Duty Centralized Electronic Service System (ACCESS).
 ACCESS is available to registered users at https://access.trade.gov and is available to all parties in the Central Records Unit, Room B8024 of the main Department of Commerce building.
 In addition, a complete version of the Preliminary Decision Memorandum can be accessed directly at http://enforcement.trade.gov/frn/.
 The signed and electronic versions of the Preliminary Decision Memorandum are identical in content.

 Scope of the Order

-For a complete description of the methodology see the Preliminary Decision Memorandum.
+For a full description of the methodology underlying our conclusions, see the accompanying Preliminary Decision Memorandum.

 Preliminary Results of the Review